ainame/activerecord-bit_field/README.md

 ## See Also

-You can use other products in same needs.
-This plugin don't have the select query each fields feature.
-But, these have it.
+You can use other products in the same need.
+This plugin doesn't have the select query each fields feature, but these have it.

 * [pboling/flag_shih_tzu](https://github.com/pboling/flag_shih_tzu)
 * [grosser/bitfields](https://github.com/grosser/bitfields)